 Skip to navigation Skip to content

-Assistance available under Work Assist
+Assistance available under Ongoing Support (Work Assist)

 • be currently employed

-• likely to require Ongoing Support
+• require Ongoing Support to keep their job

-Determining eligibility for Work Assist
+Determining eligibility for Ongoing Support (Work Assist)

 • at risk of losing their jobs, or